bioperl/bioperl.github.io/howtos/Scrapbook_HOWTO.md

 ```

-### Sharing_large_arrays_among_multiple_threads<a name="Sharing_large_arrays_among_multiple_threads"></a>
+### Sharing_large_arrays_among_multiple_threads

 (See the bioperl-l discussion <http://lists.open-bio.org/pipermail/bioperl-l/2008-December/028777.html>.
 See also [*Counting k-mers in large sets of large sequences*](#Counting_k-mers_in_large_sets_of_large_sequences).)

 ***Marco Blanchette*** poses:

 ''I am using the Perl threads utility to successfully multi threads several of my computing jobs on my workstation.
-My current problem is that I need to perform multiple processes using the same humongous array (more than 2 × 10<sup>6</sup> items).
+My current problem is that I need to perform multiple processes using the same humongous array (more than 2 X 10<sup>6</sup> items).
 My problem is that the computing time for each iteration is not very long but I have a lot of iterations to do and every time a thread is created I am passing the huge array to the function and a fresh copy of the array is created.
 Thus, there is a huge amount of wasted resources (time and memory) use to create these data structures that are used by each threads but not modified.

 ''The logical alternative is to use shared memory where all thread would have access to the same copy of the huge array.
-In principle Perl provide such a mechanism through the module *`[threads::shared](https://metacpan.org/pod/threads::shared)`* but I am unable to understand how to use the shared variables.
+In principle Perl provide such a mechanism through the module ([threads::shared](https://metacpan.org/pod/threads::shared)) but I am unable to understand how to use the shared variables.
 Anyone has experience to share on [threads::shared](https://metacpan.org/pod/threads::shared)?''

 ------------------------------------------------------------------------